how to register a PT

 • Procedure for holding shareholder meetings

-• Procedure for distribution and utilization of dividends and company profits
+• Procedure for distribution and utilisation of dividends and company profits

 There are some of the obstacles that often occur when establishing Perseroan Terbatas.